vsoch/mommy-dev/README.md

 Username: (ask vanessa)
 Password: XXXXXXXXXXX (ask Vanessa)

-The psssword to unlock the ssh key (if needed) is the same.
+The password to unlock the ssh key (if needed) is the same.
 This should only be needed if you restart the computer.

-## 2. Navigate to your working directory
+# 2. Navigate to your working directory
 I've created for you a folder in your `$HOME` called Code where we will clone github repos, including your website.

 ```bash